Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 Paris has official Parian taxis, private taxis and Uber.

-• Official Parisian Taxi – Recommended; professional, clean and extra helpful from my experience in 2022.
+- Official Parisian Taxi – Recommended; professional, clean and extra helpful from my experience in 2025.
 Standardized fares AND a set price from both airports to any right or left bank address.
 They have a green or red lighted sign on top (free or taken).
-Book with G7 App or flag one down or at taxi stand

-• G7 App: Good Taxi App to use for Paris: all drivers are screened; same rate at Official Parisian Taxis and you can book in advance.
+- G7 App: Good Taxi App to use for Paris: all drivers are screened; same rate at Official Parisian Taxis and you can book in advance.

-• Private taxi – I don’t recommend because of warnings that they can cheat you with rigged meters.
+- Private taxi – I don’t recommend because of warnings that they can cheat you with rigged meters.
 However, I took a private taxi from the airport and it was excellent and the same price.
 Use at your own risk for being cheated on the fare, but not a safety issue.

 Metro